 Gurobi linear matrix expression object.
-A linear matrix expression consists of a matrix-vector product, where the matrix is a NumPy dense matrix or a SciPy sparse matrix and the vector is a Gurobi MVar object, plus an optional constant vector of compatible dimensions (i.e., ).
+A linear matrix expression results from an arithmetic operation with an MVar object.
+A common example is a matrix-vector product, where the matrix is a NumPy ndarray or a SciPy sparse matrix and the vector is a Gurobi MVar object.
 Linear matrix expressions are used to build linear objectives and constraints.
 They are temporary objects that typically have short lifespans.

 You generally build linear matrix expressions using overloaded

 operators, typically by multiplying a 2-D matrix (dense or sparse) by

 a 1-D MVar object using the Python

 @) operator (e.g.,